 5.3.4.4 Usage of Packet Flow Descriptions for Traffic Identification

-The following are potential and simplified call flows for the realization of the traffic identification.
+The following are simplified call flows for the realization of the traffic identification leveraging Packet Flow Descriptions (PFDs).

-In the first call flow (Figure 5.3.4.4-1) the provisioning step is described, in which one or more PFDs for a single application are provisioned.
-The provisioned PFDs for a single application are identified by the Application Identifier.
+In the first call flow (Figure 5.3.4.4-1) the provisioning step is described, in which one or more PFDs for the traffic identification of a single application are provisioned.
+The provisioned PFDs for the application are identified by the Application Identifier.

 Figure 5.3.4.4-1: PFD Provisioning using the PFD Management API (simplified)

-In the second call flow (Figure 5.3.4.4-2) the update procedure for the PFD to adjust to an actual session is described.
+In the second call flow (Figure 5.3.4.4-2) the on-demand usage of a set of PFDs for an application is described.

 Figure 5.3.4.4-2: PFD usage within an application detection filter (simplified)

+Here, the 5GMSd AF resides within the Trusted Data Network and interacts directly with the PCF.
+When activating an QoS flow, the 5GMSd AF provides to the PCF the Application Identifer for detecting the 5G Media Streaming traffic together with the UE IP address and other policy information.

+When the 5GMSd AF resides in an external Data Network, the 5GMSd AF instead uses the equivalent NEF API (such as the Nnef_AFsessionWithQoS or Nnef_ChargeableParty service APIs) and provides the (external) Application Identifier, referencing one or more PFDs, to the NEF.

+The 5GMSd AF can update the PFDs during an ongoing media streaming session.
+When updating, the 5GMS AF uses the NEF PFD management APIs.
+The system then automatically updates the Packet Detection Rules in the UPF used for traffic detection.

 5.3.5 Potential open issues

 The exact behaviour and information that needs to be provided to and by the 5GMSd AF as well as the MSH need to be specified.